Cycling Sports Injuries: Feel a Better Burn in the Saddle.

 Whether you are a weekend warrior who goes cycling on the weekend to grab a coffee with a couple of mates.
 Or looking to take your pedal to the next level.
-Sport specific training is a must to prevent sports injuries.
-It not only has the benefit of reducing the risk to injury but will also increase performance.
+Sport-specific training is a must to prevent sports injuries.
+It not only has the benefit of reducing the risk of injury but will also increase performance.

 PSST . . .
 Heres a FREEBIE I made for you

 Sports Specific Training

 Sport-specific training is important to ensure the proper muscle rations and motor firing patterns.
 These are super important for efficient and effective performance.
 As well as preventing sports injuries.
 Before beginning any exercise it is important to get a good warm-up in.
 Currently, dynamic warms ups are considered the gold standard. (click here for a quick and easy dynamic warm-up perfect for any aerobic exercise)